Happily Never After

 I take a deep breath and try to compose myself.
 The back of my head is throbbing as my stomach does several flips.
 As I stand up out of my seat, I try to make sure my knees don’t buckle beneath me.
 It’s highly plausible they will.
 Especially with the day that I’m having.

-“W-William Shake-Shakespear,” I start, “is important in an academic setting because—”
+“W-William Shake-Shakespeare,” I start, “is important in an academic setting because—”

 I hear my stomach rumble.
 Oh no. I turn to Mr. Bright and look at him, my eyes slowly filling with tears.